hyperuplink/hyperuplink/docs/manual/admin/general/index.md

   the _Link_ underneath it, which is there for boards that live inside something else and want a way back out.
 The link is required once the checkbox is on.

-## The documentation pages
+## Documentation pages

 The four tabs at the bottom are the About, Contact, Privacy Policy and Terms pages.
-Each of them has a checkbox that turns it on and a text area holding its content, which is _Markdown_, and a page that is enabled while empty is refused instead of published blank.
+Each of them has a checkbox that turns it on and a text area holding its content, which is _Markdown_, and a page that is enabled while empty is rejected instead of published blank.

 An enabled page appears in the _Help_ menu, and Terms, Privacy Policy and Contact additionally appear in the footer.
-A disabled page leaves the menus and answers with a 404, and nobody gets to read a policy you took down by digging the URL out of their history.
+A disabled page leaves the menus and returns a 404, and nobody gets to read a policy you took down by digging the URL out of their history.

 The page itself: [Administration → General]({{ hrefTo "admin/general" }})